megantillman/fake_spectra_mod/README.md

   (2) https://ui.adsabs.harvard.edu/abs/2023AJ....166..228T/abstract

   (3) https://ui.adsabs.harvard.edu/abs/2023ApJ...945L..17T/abstract

-This branch includes an additional script voigtfit_mod_wasserstein_distance.py that was used for Voigt fitting in (2).
-This script is a modified version of voigtfit.py that uses the Wasserstein distance when minimizing the fit.
+This version includes a modified version of voigtfit.py that uses the Wasserstein distance when minimizing the fit.

 To use this new fitting feature the user should set EMD = True when calling the Voigt fitting function.